vega/compass/README.md

 query, Compass produces ranked group of visualization described using [Vega-Lite](http://github.com/vega/vega-lite).

-Compass is in active development.
-More information will be included soon.
+Compass is NO LONGER in an active development.
+Details about replacement project: CompassQL are coming soon.

 ## Development Guide